Free Shipping on all Toolcraft Bolt Carrier Groups!

 Below: Toolcraft Black Nitride bolt up close showing Magnetic Particle Inspection (MPI) mark.
 Note: Markings on Toolcraft bolts vary.
 Sometimes they are marked, sometimes they are not.

-Below: Bet-your-life reliability (1100 rounds without cleaning) from this AR pistol build using Aero Precision Upper Receiver with no Forward Assist, Ballistic Advantage 11.3 Hansen 556 NATO barrel, Toolcraft Black Nitride BCG, Radian Weapons Raptor charging handle, and SBA3 pistol brace.
+Below: Bet-your-life reliability (1100 rounds without cleaning) from this AR pistol build using an Aero Precision Upper, Ballistic Advantage 11.3 Hanson 556 NATO barrel, , Toolcraft Black Nitride BCG, Radian Weapons Raptor charging handle, and SBA3 pistol brace.

 Below: AR pistol build using a SB Tactical SBA3 brace, old-school cool 1913 picatinny quad rails and a Toolcraft Black Nitride Bolt Carrier Group